elkir/ecmwf_ensembles_fluttering/README.md

 I've developped a way to animate the datasets to show the predictions of different ensemble members as a flutter at each visualized time step.

-The script to generate the videos presented can be found in the `export_flutter_*.py` files which use functions in the `flutter.py` module.
+The script to generate the videos presented at the end of the hackathon can be found in the `export_flutter_*.py` files which use functions in the `flutter.py` module.

 Scripts must be run in an environment specified in `environment.yml`:
 ```